-Margherite cookies are similar to ladyfingers but often rolled out into more of a flat cookie rather than an edible sponge cake.
-Margherite cookies are typically made with hazelnut flour and are often spelled as Margarine biscuits.
+Margherite cookies are rolled out into more of a flat cookie and are not as thick as a traditional ladyfinger.
+Margherite cookies are typically made with hazelnut flour and you may find varieties called Margarine biscuits.

 Made from flour, butter, sugar and eggs, pound cake is the usual side to serve with tea or coffee.
-Pound cakes range from light and fluffy to dense in texture.
-It doesn’t have a strong flavor but is usually flavored with vanilla, almond or chocolate.
+Pound cakes range from light and fluffy to more dense in texture.
+They don’t have a strong flavor, and tend to be flavored with vanilla, almond or chocolate.

 Panettone is a type of bread eaten during Christmastime in Italy.
 Panettone is typically a long, cylindrical bread with a wide central hole.